 Stay on the right side of surf etiquette

-The take-off zone at a reef is normally much smaller than a beach break, this means everyone’s tightly packed and surfing safely is essential.
+The take-off zone at a reef is normally much smaller than a beach break, this means everyone’s tightly packed and surfing safely is paramount.

-Always wait your turn, if there’s another surfer that’s been in the lineup longer than you make sure to offer them the first choice of waves when the next set comes in.
+Always wait your turn, if there’s another surfer that’s been in the lineup longer than you it’s only right to offer them the first choice of waves when the next set arrives in the lineup.

 Don’t paddle out at a reef break beyond your ability